Snoutband/SQLAnalysis/README.md

-# This Project is ment to show what I have learned from SQL on a dataset.
+# This Project will show what I have learned from SQL on a dataset.
-# This project will also include workarounds, for certain errors.
+# This project will include workarounds, for certain errors in the comments.